omarelsaid123/Face-blur/README.md

-✨ Features
-✅ Real-time face detection from webcam
-✅ Blurs frontal and side-profile faces
-✅ Detects right-facing profiles using flipped image
+📌 Overview
+This project uses Python and OpenCV to detect and blur both frontal and side-profile faces in real time from a webcam feed.
+It's designed to enhance privacy by masking all detected face regions with a blur effect.
+Side-profile detection is handled for both left and right profiles, ensuring better coverage by flipping the grayscale image when needed.

+🛠️ Built With:
+🐍 Python 3
-✅ Uses Haar Cascades for fast and reliable detection
+📷 OpenCV – for image processing and face detection
-✅ Easy to use and modify for privacy applications
+🔢 NumPy – for efficient array operations

+🚀 Features:

+🎥 Real-time video capture from webcam
+👤 Frontal face detection and blurring
+🧭 Side-profile face detection (left and right)
+🔄 Frame flipping for detecting right-facing profiles
+💨 Smooth blur effect applied to detected faces
+🛑 Press q anytime to exit the video window

-⚙️ How It Works
+🧠 How It Works:

-🎥 Captures video frames from your webcam
+OpenCV captures a frame from your webcam

-🧠 Converts each frame to grayscale for detection
+Converts the frame to grayscale for more efficient processing Uses Haar Cascades to detect:

-👁️ Detects:

 Frontal faces

-Left-facing profiles
+Left-facing side profiles

-Right-facing profiles (by flipping grayscale)

-💨 Applies blur to all detected face areas
+Right-facing profiles by flipping the grayscale image Applies a strong blur to each detected face region Displays the updated frame in real time

-🖼️ Displays the processed video feed

-❌ Press q to exit the window
+📸 Demo Output:
+Real-time webcam feed with blurred face regions:

+🧍‍♂️ Frontal faces = blurred
+👤 Side profiles = blurred
+➕ Multiple faces can be blurred simultaneously